seachicken/inga/README.md

 # Inga

-A static analysis tool of Components affected by changed code.
+A static analysis tool of UI components affected by changed code.

 ## Why?